Roger Smalling, D.Min

 According to Dr. Peters in The Peter Principle, hierarchies tend to squeeze out people who question the way things are done, even if they are highly competent.

-A hierarchy, like any organism, becomes more focused on perpetuating its own existence than on what it was created to produce.
-People who rock the boat will be tossed out of that boat.
-It doesn’t matter if they were among the few doing the rowing.
+A hierarchy, like any organism, becomes more focused on perpetuating its existence than on what it was created to produce.
+People who rock the boat will be tossed out of it.
+It doesn’t matter if they were among the few doing the rowing,

 Disregard of the ordained office and its spiritual authority

-With a little imagination, you can install administrative devices to minimize the damage.
+With a little imagination, you can install administrative devices to limit the damage.
 Doing so requires a rare moral courage.
 Why?
-These strategies require accountability to the people you lead.[5]
+These strategies require accountability to the people you lead.
+[5]

 Safety devices

-Periodic evaluations of your leadership, anonymous and in writing, from the people you lead.
-This gives subordinates the opportunity to say what they really think and to do it in safety.
-You will get the truth about your leadership style.
+Anonymous evaluations of your leadership in writing, from the people you lead.
+This provides subordinates the opportunity to say what they really think and to do it in safety.
+You will receive the truth about your leadership style.

-Create an anonymity committee This may consist of two or three people who can receive complaints without revealing the sources.
-If there are enough complaints about a particular leader, this can be brought to the attention of upper level management before the leader is able to do serious damage.
-The reason this requires moral courage is because the leader in question might be you.
+This committee may consist of two or three people who can receive complaints without revealing the sources.
+If there are enough complaints about a particular leader, the issue can be brought to the attention of upper-level management before the leader is able to do serious damage.
+The reason the process requires moral courage is because the leader in question might be you.

 Tip: Do not insult the intelligence of your subordinates by announcing an open door policy unless they can hold you accountable for what you say or do to them inside the door.
 [6]

-Memos to subordinates about proposed policies asking for their feedback, gives people a sense of participation in the decision process.
+Asking subordinates for feedback about proposed policies.
+This approach gives them a sense of participation in the decision process.

 Any device that allows you to be vulnerable to your subordinates and accountable for your actions will gain respect and credibility.
 Ironically, once you have respect and credibility, those devices will likely become unnecessary.

-A good way to discern if the organization is authoritarian is to ask them, “In what way can you be made to stand accountable for the way you treat subordinates?”
-If you get no answer, look elsewhere.
+A good way to discern if the organization is authoritarian is to ask, “In what way can you be made accountable for how you treat subordinates?”
+If you receive no answer, look elsewhere.

 Summary